 encode to convert them to numeric variables with text labels.

 describe marital encode marital, gen(marst) label variable marst "marital status" codebook marst gen married = 1 replace married = 0 if marst != 3

 You can use keep or drop to get rid of variables or values that you don't want.

 drop marital keep if age>=18

 How would you get rid of observations of anyone who isn't age 25?

-egen commands can create a plethora of new variables from existing variables
+egen commands can create new variables based on existing variables, using arithmetic or other functions.

 gen notwages = inctot - incwage gen lnwage = ln(incwage) help functions